TEALSK12/apcsa-public/curriculum/README.md

   D. Write program code to create, traverse, and manipulate elements in 1D array or ArrayList  objects.
   E. Write program code to create, traverse, and manipulate elements in 2D array objects.

-    *Curriculum Example of Skill 3.?:* In Lesson ?.?,
+    *Curriculum Example of Skill 3.C:* In Lesson 2.08, students write a method to reproduce an hourglass shape using nested for loops.

 4. Code Testing
   A. Use test-cases to find errors or validate results.
   B. Identify errors in program code.
   C. Determine if two or more code segments yield equivalent results.

-    *Curriculum Example of Skill 4.?:* In Lesson ?.?,
+    *Curriculum Example of Skill 4.B:* In Lesson 3.09, students are asked to correct syntax errors in a series of conditional statements.

 5. Documentation
   A. Describe the behavior of a given segment of program code.